Governance

 I am so grateful for the many opportunities, mentorship, and learnings along the way.
 Building healthy, active and connected individuals and communities is a rewarding and dynamic adventure every day!

-She holds a Master’s in Business Administration from the University of Victoria, a Bachelor of Commerce in Finance from the University of British Columbia, and is a Leadership Vancouver Graduate.
-She is a believer in continuing education and continues to take a variety of courses, and attends workshops and conferences to remain current in the recreation and parks sector.
+She holds a Master’s in Business Administration from the University of Victoria, and a Bachelor of Commerce in Finance from the University of British Columbia.
+Elizabeth is a marathon runner, triathlete and can be found enjoying our parks and trails with her two golden retrievers.

 Director